 Five years later, now heading San Francisco-based Snocap Inc., Fanning is touting a new technology designed to help the music companies who once sued him into submission cash in on file-sharing between computer users, also known as peer-to-peer.

-Shawn Fanning is once again thinking ahead the slow and old corporate brains.
+Shawn Fanning is once again trying to force the old corporate brains in the music industry to innovate.
 Now, the once known “Napster – creator” is attempting to profit from his knowledge of Peer-To-Peer systems and the issue facing so many music labels and the RIAA.